Cooking sausages for dinner feels a bit like cheating.

 - 1 tablespoon red wine vinegar or fresh lemon juice

 To finish, scatter arugula over everything on the sheet pan, drizzle the arugula with olive oil, red wine vinegar or lemon, and more salt and pepper to taste.
+I like to serve extra arugula on the side, for the veggie lovers (*raises hand*).

 The chopped sage and rosemary are great, but they're not necessary to the success of the dish.
 If you don't like those herbs or don't want to buy them, simply leave them out.
 If you prefer, you can dress and serve the arugula on the side.
 If you don't have a baking sheet big enough to fit all of the ingredients without crowding, use two smaller ones.
 If the ingredients are piled together, they will steam instead of roast, creating a soft texture rather than beautiful golden-brown edges.
 If, after the sausages are done, they are not golden-brown to your liking, you can slip everything under the broiler, set to high, for about 2 minutes.